name

 Where is Siesta Key, Florida?

 Siesta Key is an 8-mile barrier island in Sarasota County, Florida, on the Gulf of Mexico.
-Zip code 34242.
-It is connected to the Sarasota mainland by two bridges — the Siesta Drive Bridge to the north and the Stickney Point Road Bridge to the south.
+ZIP code 34242.
+It is connected to the Sarasota mainland by two bridges -- the Siesta Drive Bridge to the north and the Stickney Point Road Bridge to the south.
 The island sits approximately 6 miles from downtown Sarasota.

 Is Siesta Key beach really #1 in the US?

-Yes — Siesta Key Beach has been ranked #1 in the United States by TripAdvisor, the Travel Channel, and multiple other travel ranking organizations.
+Yes -- Siesta Key Beach has been ranked #1 in the United States by TripAdvisor, the Travel Channel, and multiple other travel ranking organizations.
 The distinction is driven by the beach's quartz-white sand, which stays cool underfoot even in summer heat, the warm and calm Gulf of Mexico water, and the wide, spacious beach footprint.
 It has also been ranked #11 in the world.

 What is the best neighborhood on Siesta Key?

 The best Siesta Key neighborhood depends on priorities.
 Siesta Key Village is best for walkability to beach, nightlife, and dining.
-Siesta Isles is best for boaters — deep-water canals, private docks, and Gulf access.
+Siesta Isles is best for boaters -- deep-water canals, private docks, and Gulf access.
 Point of Rocks is best for privacy and snorkeling access.
-Turtle Beach (south end) is best for buyers who want seclusion and quieter beach conditions.
+Turtle Beach is best for buyers who want seclusion and quieter beach conditions.
 Roger Pettingell has sold extensively across all four areas and provides specific guidance based on individual buyer needs.

 What is the average home price on Siesta Key?